DiamondLightSource/malcolmjs/docs/source/userguide/glossary.rst

 Parameter Attribute
 -------------------

-An attribute whose value can be set by a User in configuring a `block_` within the context of a `design_`.
-The Parameter Attribute value influences behaviour of the Block once in an execution environment.
+An attribute whose value can be set by a User within a `block_` in order to influence the behaviour of that `block_`.

 .. _parent_block_: